Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 The three-year coconut tree leaves are more uniform in shape, being as slender at the base of the leaf, up to about four to five inches from the tapering tip.

-There are definite differences of varieties in the six year, and three year trees.
+There are definite differences of varieties between the six-year and three-year trees.

 Also, there are two different colors of coconuts.

-Easy seen in the display, this Fishtail Palm is known as the Himalayan Mountain Fishtail.
-It is widely known in California as the Mountain Fishtail and can easliy grow over 6 feet per year and is frequently only seen in the outdoor woods and forests.
+Easy to see in the display, this Fishtail Palm is known as the Himalayan Mountain Fishtail.
+It is widely known in California as the Mountain Fishtail and can easily grow over 6 feet per year, and is frequently only seen in the outdoor woods and forests.

-Reports are this palm can survive temperatures of 7 degrees above zero and some people in London, England successfully grow this palm outdoors year-round.
-The most cold hardy of all fishtail palms, this one comes from mountainsides subject to annual snow fall and is part of the Caryota Maximus family.
+Reports are that this palm can survive temperatures of 7 degrees above zero, and some people in London, England, successfully grow this palm outdoors year-round.
+The most cold-hardy of all fishtail palms, this one comes from mountainsides subject to annual snowfall and is part of the Caryota Maxima family.

 More information on this tree at: https://en.wikipedia.org/wiki/Bismarckia